rikurauhala/fullstack/exercises/part04/README.md

 ### Exercise 4.23*

-See the relevant state of the application [here](https://github.com/rikurauhala/fullstack/tree/main/exercises/part04/blog-list).
+See the final state of the application [here](https://github.com/rikurauhala/fullstack/tree/main/exercises/part04/blog-list).